 When estimating the causal effect of Wikipedia representation on media mentions, a key identification problem arises: unobserved factors may simultaneously cause a spike in news mentions and trigger the creation of a Wikipedia page for that particular scholar.
-For instance, a scholar's co-author receiving the Nobel Prize or the sudden surge of interest in a specific field in which a scholar specializes (e.g. the heightened attention to epidemiological models due to the onset of the Covid-19 pandemic) could trigger to both a spike in media attention and the creation of a Wikipedia page for the scholar.
+For instance, a scholar's co-author receiving the Nobel Prize or the sudden surge of interest in a specific field in which a scholar specializes (e.g. the heightened attention to epidemiological models due to the onset of the Covid-19 pandemic) could trigger both a spike in media attention and the creation of a Wikipedia page for the scholar.

 To address this identification problem, I propose a novel instrument that leverages the staggered rollout of a new translation tool across different Wikipedia language editions.
-The tool that eases page translation between languages was introduced in several steps: After an initial period of development and testing, during which the tool was only available to a few selected Wikipedia editors, the Beta feature of the tool was released to all editors in 2015.
+The tool that eases page translations between languages was introduced in several steps: After an initial period of development and testing, during which the tool was only available to a few selected Wikipedia editors, the Beta feature of the tool was released to all editors in 2015.
 A major revision occurred in 2019, marked by a shift from Apertim or Yandex to Google as the underlying translation model.
 This implementation was staggered across the six largest language editions in my sample: While Google translation from English to Arabic, French, Spanish and Portuguese became available in the first quarter of 2019, the tool was introduced for Italian in Q3 and for German in Q4.
 The tool allows editors to generate a draft by machine translation, which they can then review and edit before publishing in the target language.
-This advancement boosts the editors' efficiency by automating tasks such as text transfer and link/category identification and has been shown to significantly increase content production through translation (Zhu and Walker, 2024).
+Since the tool not only generate a translation of the text, but also allowed automatic transfers of tables, graphs, links and other page features between language editors, this advancement boosted the editors' efficiency and significantly increased content production through translation (Zhu and Walker, 2024).

-My identification strategy is designed as follows: For all economists with a page in the English edition of Wikipedia in my sample, define instrument Z{lt}^{j} indicating if the translation tool was available for target language l in time t for j periods.
-This instrument is used to predict a variable indicating whether author i, who is already represented in the English-language edition, has a page P{ilt} in the target language edition l at time t.
-The predicted probability to have a page \hat{P}{ilt} is in turn used to estimate the effect of being represented in language edition l on the number of times the author i is mentioned in the news in language l in the same time period, N{ilt} .
+My identification strategy is designed as follows: For all economists with a page in the English edition of Wikipedia in my sample, define instrument $Z{lt}^{j}$ indicating if the translation tool was available for target language l in time t for j periods.
+This instrument is used to predict a variable indicating whether author i, who is already represented in the English-language edition, has a page $P{ilt}$ in the target language edition l at time t.
+The predicted probability to have a page $\hat{P}{ilt}$ is in turn used to estimate the effect of being represented in language edition l on the number of times the author i is mentioned in the news in language l in the same time period, $N{ilt}$ .
 I focus on the period from Q3 2018, two quarters before the tool was introduced in the last language.
 Since the page creation date and the news mentions are daily data, I aggregate them by quarter.
-Note that I allow the impact of the new tool on the probability to have a page in another language to vary across time.
-This is motivated by the consideration that it might take time for editors to become aware of and comfortable with the tool.